Kidel/Artificial-Intelligence-Py/README.md

 Artificial Intelligence experiments using Python and Jupyter.

 #### Why do I need it?
-You really don't :ghost:.
-There are a lot of libraries for machine learning out there that are way better then this one.
-This is meant to be just an experiment or simply practice.
+This is meant to be just an experiment or simply practice, and there are a lot of libraries for machine learning out there that are way better then this one.

 ## Implemented algorithms